TokenChingy/_api/README.md

 # \_api

-**A word on updates,** As much as I'd love to work on this every day, I have to feed myself.
-So between Monday and Friday updates will be sparce.
+**A word on updates,** As much as I'd love to work on this every day, I have to be an adult.
+So between Monday and Friday updates will be sparse.

 ## Table of Contents